NukolLodda/Flopcraft/README.md

 me weeks if not months, and I will especially not be porting Modussy to Bedrock as I'm pretty certain that not only does Bedrock have a safeguard against modding, but also that Bedrock is written in a language I am currently unfamiliar with.
-However, if any of you reading this have a thorough understanding of Java and Minecraft code and you are up for the task, I give you full permission to fork this project and port Modussy to older versions of Minecraft.
-This applies to you C++ people versed in Bedrock code.
+However, if any of you reading this have a thorough understanding of programming and Minecraft code and you are up for the task, I give you full permission to fork this project and port Modussy to older versions of Minecraft or Bedrock.

 ___
 **Why Modussy Isn't On Curseforge**